-Over the past few years we have seen an explosion in the use of applications such as social networking, photo/video sharing, and location sharing web sites.
-These sites thrive on the exchange of individuals personal information and content that users have created.
-While there is clearly a desire for users to share this information with each other, recently we have started to see a change in attitude, with users demanding greater control over the conditions under which their information is shared.
+Over the past few years we have seen an explosion in the number and different types of websites that allow individuals to exchange personal information and content that they have created.
+These sites include online social networks, photo and video-sharing sites, and location-sharing services on the Internet.
+While there is clearly a demand for users to share this information with each other; recently, we have started to see a change in attitude, with users demanding greater control over the conditions under which their information is shared.
+In this paper, we looked in particular at the need for expressiveness in privacy policies allowing users to control the conditions under which they are willing to share their locations with others.
 Our results suggest that as web sites begin to expand their privacy controls, it is imperative that they include expressiveness that captures their user's true preferences.